-- The plan dedicates nearly \$18 billion to marsh creation using dredged material, \$5 billion to sediment diversions, and more than \$2 billion to other types of restoration projects providing land building benefits of more than 800 square miles, compared to the Future Without Action. - The plan dedicates \$19 billion for structural risk reduction and \$6 billion for nonstructural risk reduction; these projects will save more than \$8.3 billion in annual economic damage by year 50 as compared to Future Without Action and are expected to pay for themselves three times over the course of implementing the plan. - The Flood Risk and Resilience Program focuses on proactive investments to make our communities more resilient.
-It provides for floodproofing of more than 1,400 structures, elevation of more than 22,500 structures, and acquisition of approximately 2,400 structures in areas that are most at risk. - We know our risk will increase into the future, but through a combination of structural and nonstructural risk reduction projects, we estimate that we can reduce the expected annual damage we would face from storm surge by more than 75% for the Houma, Slidell, Franklin and Charenton, Edgard, Kenner and Metairie, lower St. Mary, and Prairieville and Sorrento regions, and by more than 90% for the Garyville, Ama, Laplace and Reserve, Algiers, Hahnville and Luling, Montz, Donaldsonville, Convent, Vacherie, Larose and Golden Meadow, Morgan City, Abbeville and Delcambre, and Iberia regions.
+- The plan dedicates nearly \$18 billion to marsh creation using dredged material, \$5 billion to sediment diversions, and more than \$2 billion to other types of restoration projects - providing land building benefits of more than 800 square miles, compared to a Future Without Action. - The plan dedicates \$19 billion for structural protection and \$6 billion for nonstructural risk reduction; these projects will reduce expected annual damage by \$8.3 billion by year 50 as compared to Future Without Action and are expected to pay for themselves three times over the course of implementing the plan. - We know our risk will increase into the future, but through a combination of structural and • nonstructural risk reduction projects, we estimate that we can reduce the expected annual damage we would face from storm surge by more than 75% for the Houma, Slidell, Franklin and Charenton, Edgard, Kenner and Metairie, and Garyville regions, and by more than 90% for the Ama, Laplace and Reserve, Hahnville and Luling, Montz, Donaldsonville, Convent, Vacherie, Larose and Golden Meadow, Morgan City, Abbeville and Delcambre, and Iberia regions. - The Flood Risk and Resilience Program focuses on proactive investments to make our • communities more resilient.
+It recommends floodproofing more than 1,400 structures, elevating more than 22,400 structures, and the acquisition of approximately 2,400 structures in areas that are most at risk.

-By increasing flood protection and building or maintaining land, the plan supports coastal industries, their infrastructure, and the workforce they depend on.
+Photo courtesy of Lindsey Janies Photography By increasing flood protection and building or maintaining land, the plan supports coastal industries, their infrastructure, and the workforce they depend on.
+Above: Bayou Dupont Sediment Delivery - Marsh Creation Increment 3